-The Danger and Opportunity of Covid-19 for International School Educators
+The Danger and Opportunity of Covid-19 (Part 1)

-5 March 2020
+5 March 2020 (Updated 18 April 2020)

 By Suzanne M. Anderson, DPST

 Westerners have often oversimplified the Chinese symbol for "crisis" to mean danger and opportunity, when in fact, it means "danger at an incipient moment" (Zimmer, 2007).
 Linguists argue whether "the moment" is neutral or has a positive inflection in its original language.
 A crisis is an incipient moment--a moment when change begins and has the potential for harm and growth.
 Part I of this article will address the threat, the emotional and social impact, and Part II, to follow, will discuss the potential to respond with or build resilience in the response of Covid-19.